Everything You Need To Know About International Women’s Day On March 8

 Themes are not a new element of IWD.
 In 1996, the UN announced its first theme – Celebrating The Past, Planning For The Future

-About #EmbraceEquity
+About #InspireInclusion

 How To Work For Change

-MacLennan shares, “We encourage women to use their voice, to participate, to ask questions, and not be afraid of what the outcomes will be.
-If we are doing good work, if we are saying the right things, we can’t lose.”
+MacLennan shared, “We encourage women to use their voice, to participate, to ask questions, and not be afraid of what the outcomes will be.
+If we are doing good work, if we are saying the right things, we can't lose.”

 MacLennan also shares the importance of women getting into politics as men still dominate the space.
 Part of that is many women are unsure about how to go about getting involved; making the decision to run.
 But that’s changing.
 MacLennan explains, “What we’re seeing now is that women politicians are encouraging educating and supporting other women to consider running.
 That is a great first step!”